 California the over-regulator?
 Not for addiction treatment

-On his left forearm, Dillon DeRita had a tattoo of the Serenity Prayer, with its plea for redemptive power.
-A' To accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.A' When it comes to drug and alcohol rehab centers, California channels its inner Texas: few burdens on business and as free-market as possible.
+Mick Meagher, a Sab Diego attorney and consultant in the addiction treatment industry.
+When it comes to drug and alcohol rehab centers, California channels its inner Texas: few burdens on business and as free-market as possible.

 Add your comments below